 Mixed Media Abstract Composition

 This is my latest mixed media experiment an abstract composition using collage, acrylic , watercolour and oil pastel .
-There’s even some marker and pencil in there – although the pencil might be a mistake as it is too shiny, Do you happen to know how how to apply a few sharp , precise marks over mixed media layers without using pencil ?
-I’d love to know .
-Anyway, I don’t really know what I’ve painted here – it was quite instinctive but I think it has something to do with wanting to escape from the anxiety and threat of this virus !
-And it’s painted on brown paper ( more of that later ) .
+In fact , there’s even some marker and pencil in there – although the pencil might be a mistake as it is too shiny.
+I wonder , do you happen to know how how to apply a few sharp , precise marks over mixed media layers without using pencil ?
+Because I’d love to know .
+Anyway, I don’t really know what I’ve painted here .
+It was quite instinctive really .
+But I think it has something to do with wanting to escape from the anxiety and threat of this virus !
+And it’s painted on brown paper which I bought at David Hockney’s Gallery on a trip to Saltaire ( more of that later ) .

 The toned paper in this case is a rather nice brown paper.
-I have admired other sketching friends’ drawings on brown paper sketchpads so I bought one .
+You see , I have admired other sketching friends’ drawings on brown paper sketchpads so I bought one .
 However, I don’t really like the effect of acrylic paint on this paper .
-Perhaps it was the colours I chose , but they don’t seem to have the sparkle that I like when I use white paper.
+Perhaps it was the colours I chose .
+But they don’t seem to have the sparkle that I like when I use white paper.

-Now for the interesting part – I bought this sketchpad at the David Hockney gallery at Saltaire when I took part in an Urban Sketchers crawl back in February.
-You may remember , we spent the morning in a small brewery/pub and I sketched the brewing equipment in mixed media ( pen , pencil and watercolour ) .
-See my blog post https://margarethallfineart.com/urban-sketching-watercolour-abstract/
+Now for the interesting par – I bought this sketchpad at David Hockney’s gallery at Saltaire .
+At the time , I was taking part in an Urban Sketchers crawl back in February.
+Maybe you remember my post all about it .
+Anyway , we spent the morning in a small brewery/pub and I sketched the brewing equipment in mixed media .
+As you can see , I used pen , pencil and watercolour .
+See my blog post here

-It was great fun – perhaps one day soon urbansketchers will be able to meet up again .
+To be honest , it was great fun – perhaps one day soon Urbansketchers Yorkshire will be able to meet up again .

-David Hockney exhibition at Saltaire World Heritage Site, Shipley , near Bradford , UK
+David Hockney’s Gallery at the Saltaire World Heritage Site, Shipley , near Bradford , UK

-This is actually a complex of woollen mill buildings established by Titus Salt along with the model village he built for his workers in the 1850’s .
-The village included neat, tidy terraced cottages , a church and a Sunday school , allotments , a school , a park and much more alongside the river Aire .
-It’s quite fascinating, so go and have a look if you get the chance .
+Salt’s Mill is actually a complex of woollen mill buildings established by Titus Salt .
+Also , he built the model village alongside it in the 1850’s .
+In effect , the village included neat, tidy terraced cottages , a church and a Sunday school .
+And then there were allotments , a school , a park and much more alongside the river Aire .
+Really , it’s quite fascinating, so go and have a look if you get the chance .

-The first time we visited the gallery thirty years ago we were lucky enough to see some of the sections of a larger drawing that David was , at that very moment , sending by fax across from California !
-The very large drawing, re-assembled from pieces of copy paper is displayed on the wall .
-I love the way he always enjoys using the latest technology to create his work .
+The first time we visited the gallery was thirty years ago .
+And we were lucky enough to see the large drawing that David was sending by fax across from California !
+The drawing was arriving piece by piece.
+Then the very large drawing was re-assembled from pieces of copy paper and displayed on the wall .
+This was revolutionary at the time .
+I love the way this artist always enjoys using the latest technology to create his work .